German Studies Major

 As a general rule, at least four of the major courses must be taken at Washington College, unless otherwise agreed upon by the faculty advisor.

 The World Languages & Cultures Department encourages students to enrich their knowledge of the foreign culture they are studying by taking related courses from other departments and in some cases, these courses may be counted toward the major.
-The Department encourages students to complete two years of a second foreign language

-To improve fluency, enrich course work, and further the interest in the customs and cultures, language students are encouraged to speak the foreign language on a daily basis with native German assistants.
-The language assistants are also available to students at informal meetings of the Foreign Language Club throughout the year.
+To improve fluency, enrich course work, and further the interest in customs and cultures, language students are encouraged to speak the foreign language on a daily basis with native German assistants.
+The language assistants are also available to students at informal meetings of the German Club throughout the year.
 All students are invited to participate in the cultural activities sponsored by the language clubs, Honor Societies, and the department.

 Teacher Training